 Surely, as long as the ethos of the school is made clear to all parents considering enrolment, this so-called discrimination on grounds of sex, sexual orientation, gender identity, etc. is therefore entirely reasonable, and - I may add - much appreciated by parents who value schools which are not just Christian in name only.

-This is why I call upon the ALRC to realise that these rights of religious schools are entirely reasonable and must be protected.
+This is why I call upon the ALRC to realize that these rights of religious schools are entirely reasonable and must not only be nurtured but they must also be protected.

 Yours faithfully,